Citation, DOI & article data

 Sonourethrography is best used adjunctively to guide treatment planning in patients with known bulbous urethral strictures and has been reported to be more accurate than retrograde urethrography for estimating the length of urethral strictures.

-In pediatric cases, it worth using ultrasound instead of x-rays and CT to reduce dose to the patient, although this may be a challenging test due to lack of cooperation.
+In pediatric cases, it is worth using ultrasound instead of x-rays and CT to reduce dose to the patient, although this may be a challenging test due to lack of cooperation.

 MR imaging is considered to be the best ancillary imaging modality for assessing post-traumatic pelvic anatomy.